 How to fix a water hammer?

-- Make sure all your pipework are fixed properly to the wall and floors.
+- Make sure all your pipework is fixed properly to the walls and floors.

 - In some places, you have to fit a copper pipe expansion joint, this will prevent water hammer.